Blog

 A wearable ‘smart’ choker for speech recognition has the potential to redefine the field of silent speech interface (SSI), say researchers—thanks to embedded ultrasensitive textile strain sensor technology.

-Where verbal communication is hindered, such as in locations with lots of background noise or where an individual has an existing speech impairment, SSI systems are a cutting-edge solution, enabling verbal communication without vocalization.
+Where is hindered, such as in locations with lots of background noise or where an individual has an existing speech impairment, SSI systems are a cutting-edge solution, enabling verbal communication without vocalization.
 As such, it is a type of electronic lip-reading using human-computer interaction.

-Worn around the neck, the smart choker captures micromovements in the throat, which are then picked up by the strain sensor as an electrical signal and fed into brain-inspired computer software models for processing and speech recognition.
+Worn around the neck, the smart choker captures micromovements in the throat, which are then picked up by the strain sensor as an and fed into brain-inspired computer software models for processing and speech recognition.
 It can pick up even silently mouthed words and broadcast it, which could help someone who is unable to speak following laryngeal surgery, for example.

 The smart choker’s unique structure features ordered through cracks on graphene-coated textiles.
 The structured graphene layer significantly enhances the sensitivity of the strain sensor.
 It can dynamically respond to throat micromovements, enabling the capture of information-rich speech signals.
 These signals are then processed through a computationally efficient neural network, with a record accuracy of 95.25% in speech decoding.